 bypassFlag is set equal to 0.

-Otherwise, if the entry in Table 9-48 is equal to "bypass", the values of binIdx are decoded by invoking the DecodeBypass process as specified in clause 9.3.4.3.4 and the following applies:
+Otherwise, if the entry in Table 9-48 is equal to "bypass", the value of the bin is decoded by invoking the DecodeBypass process as specified in clause 9.3.4.3.4 and the following applies:

 ctxTable is set equal to 0.